SimonDevelop/php-docker/docs/chapter01.md

 $docker->removeLinks([
     "mysql" => "db"
 ]);
-// remove links in the Links list for the docker container
+// remove links in the Links list of docker container
 ```

 ---